-Their house is an experience itself.
-People living in very simple conditions and still living a cool, and happy life.
-If you come from the luxury of home, from the house with a big modern kitchen, two showers with hot water, FullHD TVs, big windows with lots of light in the rooms, air conditioning, heating, etc…. from the common modern house, you may encounter yourself in a little shock.
-Haha.
 Just like me.
-I have to admit, when I arrived here, I wasn’t feeling like the happiest person in the world.
+I have to admit, when I arrived here, I didn’t feel like the happiest person on the planet.
 I wasn’t expecting any luxury of course.
 But this, from the first impression, was just disappointing.
 The house was small, super dark, old and extremely simple.
 House with no kitchen, no air conditioning, and no shower.
 I thought I was crazy that I traveled so far to live like this.
 The weirdest thing though was the shower.

 I guess there is no Indonesian in Bali that wouldn’t own a scooter.
-The scooter traffic in all Bali is just crazy.
+The scooters traffic in all Bali is just mad.
 Everybody mixing trough each other and passing the roads as they like.
 In addition to this, with no pavement for the pedestrians (especially in Canggu).
 Almost every time I was walking on the road I thought a scooter would run over me.
 Fortunately, it didn’t.
-Well, obviously, the scooters are just the most practical and cheapest option.
-That’s why after a while spent here, I decided to ride it too. (which wasn’t the best decision haha)
+The scooters are just the most practical and cheapest option.
+That’s why after a while spent here, I decided to ride it too. (which wasn’t the best decision).

-Obviously, the one thing for what Bali and especially Canggu (where I stay) is known for is surfing.
+The one thing for what Bali and especially Canggu is known for is surfing.
 Besides all the travelers that come to Bali to surf, you can find heaps of Indonesians enjoying riding the waves on their surfboards too.
 Just like my host.
 On the left, you can see tons of his surfboards.
 Although, the wooden one is mine!